Operation Hailstone: Prelude

 The Japanese, meanwhile, understood the weakness of their position at Truk.
-The IJN had begun withdrawing fleet units from the anchorage as early as October 1943.
+The IJN had begun withdrawing major units (battleships, heavy cruisers, carriers) from the anchorage as early as October 1943.
 The effective abandonment of Truk as a forward operating base accelerated during the first week of February 1944, following Japanese sightings of U.S. Marine Corps PB4Y-1 Liberator reconnaissance planes sent to reconnoiter the area.